Our faculty members conduct research in a number of interesting areas. Contact information for the faculty is available on this page.

 Work in the Novak Group has focused on the synthesis and properties of a unique family of helical macromolecules, the polycarbodiimides.
 Inspired by the helices of nature, these polymers display unusual properties including antimicrobial activities, liquid crystallinity, and act as chemical sensors, tunable polarizers, and optical switches.
 Polycarbodiimides are prepared through a metal catalyzed polymerization of carbodiimides.
 When chiral catalysts are used, helical polymers with a single screw-sense are produced that display unusual chiro-optic properties including reversible optical switching.
 Beauty and function.
 Come play with us.

-Our work involves elucidating the intracellular response and fate of carbon nanomaterials (e.g., carbon nanotubes and graphene oxide), and advancing the diagnostic and therapeutic applications of carbon nanomaterials.
-Our areas of expertise include the characterization of carbon nanomaterials, the reproducible preparation of purified nanomaterial samples, and the development of direct and label-free measurements of nanomaterials inside living cells and tissue.
+Our work involves improving the accuracy of nanomaterial toxicity assessments, and advancing the diagnostic and therapeutic applications of nanomaterials.
+Our areas of expertise include the physiochemical characterization of nanomaterials, the reproducible preparation of purified nanomaterial samples, and direct measurements of metal oxide and carbon nanomaterials inside mammalian cells and aquatic organisms.
+We are also interested in developing label-free methods to detect carbon nanomaterial contamination in workplace areas.

 Cecil H. and Ida Green Distinguished Chair in Systems Biology